sayantan1776/testbed/README.md

 1. `ML0120EN-1.1-Review-TensorFlow-Hello-World.ipynb`: **Hello world** example
    * `1_initial_graph.py`: Initial test with setting up and running a graph
    * `1_variables.py`: Setting up variables in a graph
+   * `1_placeholders.py`: Setting up a placeholder and adding a variable to it